hchiam/deps/README.md

 Enter src folder (or file or other folder you'd like to inspect): src
 ```

 This interactive CLI tool `deps` generates a [dependency graph](https://en.wikipedia.org/wiki/Dependency_graph) of your files.
 You just have to give it a file or folder as a starting point.
 You can (optionally) tell it how deep to explore.
-It's basically a convenient but limited wrapper around [`depcruise`](https://www.npmjs.com/package/dependency-cruiser), which gives you an interactive SVG (clicking on nodes show you code from local files).
+It's basically a convenient but limited wrapper around [`depcruise`](https://www.npmjs.com/package/dependency-cruiser), which gives you an interactive SVG (clicking on nodes shows you code from local files).

 ## Install: